Noise-Augmented $\ell_0$ Regularization of Tensor Regression with Tucker Decomposition: Method

 After the noisy data are generated, we run a regular GLM to obtain an updated estimate $\mathcal{B}^{(t)}$ by minimizing the loss function formulated given the noise-augmented data, which is

 This step can leverage any software that runs regular GLM (without regularization) without a need to design or code an optimization procedure to estimate $\mathcal{B}$.

-In what follows, we establish theoretically that \our achieves $\ell_0$ regularization on the core tensor $\mathcal{G}$ upon convergence.
+In what follows, we establish theoretically that \our achieves $\ell_0$ regularization on the core tensor $\mathcal{G}$ upon convergence and provide some intuition on how that is achieved.
 We first examine linear TR with Gaussian $Y$ (Section \ref{sec:linear}) and then extend the conclusion to GLM TR in general (Section \ref{sec:gl}).